hyprutils/hyprwall/readme.md

 - **Rust** - Built with Rust, so it's blazingly fast and memory-safe.
 - **No dependencies** - Unlike other GUI wallpaper pickers, Hyprwall doesn't have any package dependencies (other than rust), so it's lightweight and easy to install.
 - **Minimalist** - Hyprwall is minimalist, the source code is very small compared to other wallpaper pickers e.g. (waypaper).
-- **Wrapping** - Hyprwall supports wrapping, so if you choose to you can have all wallpapers shown in the GUI at once (depends on window size).
+- **Wrapping** - Hyprwall supports wrapping, so if you choose to you can have all wallpapers shown in the GUI at once (wraps with window size).

 ## Requirements
 - Hyprland with IPC enabled